LEONOEL merges design, science, and technology striving to achieve the smallest environmental footprint through the entire life cycle of a garment.

 SUPPLIERS AND MANUFACTURERS

-We count on global certifications in assessing the manufacturers we work with around the globe.
-Our supply chain thus far consists of factories that have obtained GOTS certification and rely on Global Organic Textile Standards and OCS Certifications in becoming part of the solution.
+We count on global certifications in assessing the manufacturers around the globe.
+Our supply chain consists of factories that have obtained GOTS certification and rely on Global Organic Textile Standards and OCS Certifications in becoming part of the solution.
 By relying on teams that are already certified, in addition to our meticulous analysis of our suppliers, we ensure there is no ambiguity behind the fibers.
 Learn more about our process here.